JoGorska/mileage-tracker/README.md

   Since this app is directed for mobile phone users mainly I have build special dedicated nav bar for mobile only.
 I have used media query to show and hyde the nav bars appropriately.

+2. Set of tests Version 2 (new-drive branch)

+* user spotted error in the link in the button that is supposed to take him to the destination address on google maps.

+I've noticed that this link has variables that were in previous release, updated variables to up to dates, geocoordinates are now loading correctly.

+* user was observed interacting with the app.
+As soon as he clicked onto the start adress input field, the keyboard showed up and the user started typing the postcode.
+The user didn't realised that under the keyboard there was a drop down box to click into.

+The user was using particulary small phone - screen witdht 320px

+I added autofocus to the start address input element.
+Hopefuly this will scroll the element automaticaly to the top of the page.

+* footer was covering lots of content of the drive page, fotter was made non sticky as it doesn't contain any vital information that driver would need in every day use.

 ## HTML validation
 + HTML